 The Royal Commission was established in 2015 after a number of family violence-related deaths in Victoria - most notably the death of Luke Batty.

-The role of the Commission was to find ways to:
+The role of the Commission was to find ways to prevent family violence, improve support for victim survivors and hold perpetrators to account.

 The Royal Commission found existing programs were not able to: